frederic-perez/AmE-dictionary/data/dictionary.md

 __Courtney Cox moment__ _A Courtney Cox moment (Dancing in the Dark with Bruce Springsteen)._
 __courtyards__ _n_
 __covenant__ _n_ :six: __1__ A legally binding arrangement between parties. _Syn_ agreement, bond, compact, contract, convention, pact _He generally doesn’t buy so-called “covenant lite” deals._ __2__ An agreement, especially one involving a sale or exchange. _Syn_ bargain, compact, contract, deal, transaction __3__ A declaration that one will or will not do a certain thing. _Syn_ assurance, engagement, guarantee, guaranty, pledge, plight, promise, solemn word, vow, warrant, word, word of honor _It has nothing to do with the covenant of Abraham._
+__Coventry__ _n_ A state of ostracism or exile.
+After Coventry, a city in central England.
+It’s unclear how Coventry developed this sense.
+One conjecture is that Royalist prisoners were sent there during the English Civil War. _“It.s not that smoke-filled rooms are back; smokers huddle in Coventry these days.”
+(Flora Lewis)._
 __cover all bases__
 __cover charge__
 __covertness__ _n_ __1__ The state of being covert and hidden. _Syn_ hiddenness __2__ The habit, practice, or policy of keeping secrets. _Syn_ clandestineness, clandestinity, concealment, huggermugger, huggermuggery, secrecy, secretiveness, secretness